 Standard operating procedures (SOPs) were in place for all the dispensary tasks.
-SOPs had been reviewed within the last two years.
+These included responsible pharmacist SOPs.
 On questioning, the members of staff were all able to explain their roles and responsibilities.
 A complaints procedure was in place and the staff were all aware of the complaints procedure.
-The pharmacy carried out a Community Pharmacy Patient Questionnaire (CPPQ) annually as part of their NHS contract and previous feedback was seen to be positive.
+The pharmacy carried out a Community Pharmacy Patient Questionnaire (CPPQ) annually as part of their NHS contract.
+The superintendent pharmacist demonstrated that 86% of people rated the pharmacy as 'excellent' on the previous patient questionnaire.
+Positive comments from local people using the pharmacy were also demonstrated.

-An indemnity insurance and public liability certificate from Numark was displayed and was valid and in date until the end of September 2019.
+An indemnity insurance and public liability certificate from the NPA was held and was valid and in date.
 Records of controlled drugs (CD) and patient returned CDs were seen as being kept.
 A sample of a random CD was checked for record accuracy and was seen to be correct.
 The address that a CD was received from was not always included in the records.
-Page margins were not consistently filled out on a selection of registers examined.
-CD balance checks were carried out approximately monthly.
-Patient-returned and out-of-date CDs were separated from regular CD stock but were not always labelled appropriately.
+Obliterations were present in the register examined.
+CD balance checks were carried out inconsistently with one check in August and one in April.
+Patient-returned and out-of-date CDs were separated from regular CD stock and labelled appropriately.

 Date checking was carried out regularly and records were kept to demonstrate this.
 The fridge temperatures were recorded daily and were always in the 2 to 8 degrees Celsius range.
 An electronic responsible pharmacist (RP) record was retained and the responsible pharmacist notice was displayed in pharmacy where patients could see it.
-The RP record was two days out of date at the time of the inspection but this was promptly corrected by staff.
+The RP record occasionally omitted the time that the pharmacist had signed out.

-The private prescription records were retained and were in order.
-The emergency supply records were not demonstrated as pharmacy staff were unfamiliar with a new patient medical record system they were using.
-The pharmacy manager agreed to address this.
+The private prescription records were retained but the date on the prescription was occasionally omitted.
+The pharmacist reported that not all emergency supplies that had been supplied through the 'PharmOutcomes' system had been recorded in the pharmacy.
+The pharmacist agreed to address this.
 The specials records were retained but some entries omitted the prescriber's details.

 Staff were seen to be following the company information governance policy.
 Confidential waste was separated and shredded intermittently using a cross cut shredder.
 The computer screens were all facing away from the public and access to patient confidential records was password protected.
 All confidential information and patient sensitive information was filed away in the pharmacy.
 Staff explained that they were aware what signs to look out for that may indicate safeguarding issues in children and vulnerable adults.
 Contact details were available for safeguarding referrals, advice and support.